Nuitka/Nuitka/README.rst

    where my work for develop branch lives first.
 It is intended for testing only and recommended to base any of your own development on.
    When updating it, you very often will get merge conflicts.
-Simply resolve those by doing ``git reset --hard origin/factory`` and switch to the latest version.
+Simply resolve those by doing ``git fetch && git reset --hard origin/factory`` and switch to the latest version.

 .. note::